 Reducing uncertainty amongst stakeholders can be achieved by using a pre-defined framework to evaluate the financial implications of discovered conditions.
 ASTM provides an overview of how to monetize liabilities while the Financial Accounting Standard (FAS) specifies reporting requirements.
 An additional step to reducing uncertainty is compiling information in a way that your stakeholders will understand—that is, supplementing your meetings with plenty of graphs and visuals, avoiding jargon, and using a consistent approach to discussing site conditions and roadblocks.
 What your stakeholders are really asking is “What does this mean for the project?”
 The faster you can answer that question, the better.

 Of course, not every organization is the same—some are focused on eliminating problems quickly while others are focused on longer-term business goals, and many have different cash flow considerations.
 For businesses who are focused on quantifying what ifs, in-depth environmental cost modeling can be a great solution.

 Decision-Making Done Right

 With all your stakeholders, decision-making hierarchies, and known and unknown impacts in hand, it’s time to make informed, timely decisions about your decommissioning project and sooth the fears of your stakeholders.

 If you need support with your decommissioning project, our environmental asset management team is here to help.
 From deactivation to environmental restoration and reuse, our experienced professionals around the U.S. can support your transition with scenario analysis, management of complex site closures, and supporting stakeholder engagement efforts.
-If you’d like to see more about the benefits of preplanning and proactive stakeholder engagement during decommissioning, view our presentation from the 5th Annual Powerplant Decommissioning Conference.

 Contact us today for decommissioning and environmental asset management support.